 If an organization can develop and educate leaders and get them to embrace Radical Collaboration and these five skills, it can get surprisingly positive effects on productivity and profitability.

 Why are Radical Collaboration so effective in warehouse logistics?
 Well to get an efficient inbound logistics and maintain the productivity it requires that leaders follow up each individual and provide both positive and constructive feedback on performance.
-In order to keep down the number of man-hours which is one of the more expensive items in the warehouse you need to be flexible and move resources from one department to another in the warehouse on a daily basis, sometimes from hour to hour.
+In order to keep the number of man-hours as low as possible which is one of the more expensive items in the warehouse you need to be flexible and move resources from one department to another in the warehouse on a daily basis, sometimes from hour to hour.
 If your leaders do not have the tools to communicate with the staff in a correct way, you will have an organization with suppressed conflicts and disloyalty to the company.

 If you do not educate and strengthen the leaders in your organization you get a leadership that avoids giving feedback and move resources.
 It will be very negative effects for your company and warehouse.
 You will not have the productivity that you should have.
 A leadership based on Radical Collaboration also helps to increase communication, improve the cooperation between employees, and give the staff tools to solve problems and conflicts without help from managers.
 It benefits productivity.